TwistyGolf/blogdown/README.md

 ## Styling
 All of the styling provided out of the box is free to change.
 All of this can be done inside the editor.
 A live preview of your blog is shown to give some context while you make changes.

+## Contributing

+### Running Blogdown

+First you need to clone the repository to a location of you choice.
+Make sure you have node installed.

+Then run `npm install` to get all of the dependencies

+Then run `npm run start` to launch blogdown.